 The supervisory jurisdiction of the National Commission is the power to call for the records and pass appropriate orders in any consumer dispute which is pending before or has been decided by any State Commission where it appears to the National Commission that the State Commission has exercised a jurisdiction not vested in it by law, or has failed to exercise a jurisdiction vested in it by law or has acted in the exercise of its jurisdiction illegally or with material irregularity.

-Procedure of the National Commission
+The procedure of the National Commission

-The working procedure is the same as that of the Forum under Section 13(4) and (5) and for the rest it has been prescribed by the Central Government under its rule making power.
+The working procedure is the same as that of the Forum under Section 13(4) and (5) and for the rest, it has been prescribed by the Central Government under its rulemaking power.

 From any decision of the National Commission an appeal lies to the Supreme Court.
 Thirty days time from the date of the order is allowed for the purpose.
 The Supreme Court may permit an appeal even after the expiry of the prescribed period if there was a sufficient cause for not being able to file an appeal within time.

 Finality of Orders

 Where no appeal has been preferred, the orders of a District Forum, a State Commission and those of the National Commission shall be final.

 The orders of a District Forum, State Commission and those of the National Commission are enforceable in the manner of an order or decree made by a Court in a civil suit.
 If the above authorities are not able to execute their orders, they can send them to a civil court for execution.
 The Civil Court which has jurisdiction for the purpose is the court of the place, in the case of a company, where the registered office of the company is situated and, in the case of any other person, the place where that person voluntarily resides or carries on business or personally works for gain.
 The court to decree or order sent to it for execution.